matrix-org/matrix-spec/attic/drafts/model/third-party-id.rst

 with those contacts in Matrix without manually exchanging a Matrix User ID with them.

-Third Party IDs
+Third-party IDs
 ---------------

 [[TODO(markjh): Describe the format of a 3PID]]

-Third Party ID Associations
+Third-party ID Associations
 ---------------------------

-An Associaton is a binding between a Matrix User ID and a Third Party ID (3PID).
+An Associaton is a binding between a Matrix User ID and a Third-party ID (3PID).
 Each 3PID can be associated with one Matrix User ID at a time.

 [[TODO(markjh): JSON format of the association.]]